blowb/blowb-doc/setup-host/docker.rst

 Enable and Start Docker
 -----------------------

-Now you can start Docker and make Docker start at boot:
+Now we can start Docker and make Docker start at boot:
 ::

    sudo systemctl enable docker